To provide a sustainable supply of forest resources to Alaskans.

 Target #1: Provide Alaskan firms in Southern Southeast Alaska with the maximum volume of state timber sustainably available.

-Analysis of results and challenges: Year 2019 saw significant increases in volume sold with the State’s Vallenar Bay and Coffman Cove timber sales.
-Additionally, Forestry sold two timber sales on behalf of the U.S. Forest Service (USFS) Island under the Good Neighbor Authority program.
+Analysis of results and challenges: Year 2020 saw less volume sold with the State.
 The Ketchikan office continues to experience staffing challenges as a result of 2016 reductions and challenges with attracting qualified foresters to the region.
 Notable milestones and challenges are as follows:

-3. The Ketchikan office continues to be our highest revenue producing office, selling 84% of the annual timber volume.
+2. The Ketchikan office continues to be our highest revenue producing office, selling the vast majority of the annual timber volume statewide with 13,000MBF of state timber under contract.

-5. There are six timber sales on state land currently under development.
-The Ketchikan office continues to leverage contractor and industry partnerships to assist in sale development.
+4. There are six timber sales on state land currently under development.
+The Ketchikan office continues to leverage contractor and industry partnerships to assist in sale planning and development.

 Target #2: Provide Alaskan firms outside of Southern Southeast Alaska with supply that meets demand.